 However, midseason, many actors that we had started becoming unreliable and it was hard being a brand new attraction to find dependable workers to replace them with and on such short notice.
 Hence, here I come, an actor!

 I was literally sitting, greeting customers and I get pulled aside.
 My husband tells the trail manager, “Anna can do it!”
-The trail manager looks at me, tells me to do a mini-scene on the spot, and the next thing I know I’m in costume and makeup headed to the trail.
+The trail manager looks at me, tells me to do a mini-scene on the spot, and the next thing I know I’m in costume and makeup and on my way to the trail.

 What It’s Like Working at a Haunted Attraction

 After the first night of acting, everyone wanted me to stay in as an actor for the rest of the season.
 I surprised myself- I really got into the scenes and scaring people.
 It was something completely new to me and out of my comfort zone, so I just went with it.
 I am glad that I did, it was a lot of fun.
 Though it’s not always roses in any job.

 - I got to sit out in the woods and scare people.

 - The other actors are amazing and we developed friendships.

 - Break time we all (quickly) gathered to scarf down food and get back to it.

 - It’s fun helping contribute to new ideas for costumes, acting, props, and more.

 - The people loved it!
 Our first year was a great success.